 The everyday, lately, has been uneven.
 Our house lost power.
 The dog injured her leg.
 My husband has shingles.
-My employer is bankrupt.
 My father-in-law tore his aorta.
 And yet the everyday is still there.
 Oatmeal, tennis balls, Elephant & Piggie.
 I am fixated on presence, on the quiet moments between the doing.
 The dog pressed heavy with sleep against my shin while I write.
 The coffee cold with too much milk.
 The uneven echo of my older son dribbling a basketball in the driveway.

 I am a neonatologist, and at work I care, mostly, for unexpectedly ill infants.
 The last several weeks, I have bonded with one.
 Unlike so many of my patients, he is maturing, developing as any baby should.
 He reaches out for his nurses, fusses when he isn’t bounced.
 He likes to be held by the blind volunteer who is escorted from one infant to the next by old women with canes.
 Unlike many of his hospitalized peers, he looks like a baby.
 He is not dependent on machines to do his living.
 He is not swollen.
 His organs are all on the inside.
 He is in our NICU because his body is congenitally unbalanced, uneven in its own way.
 I spend hours on government-funded search engines rephrasing his symptoms, struggling to understand his diagnosis.
 Medicine is an unending quest to parse, label, assign root cause.
 Dozens of doctors chase a reason for his illness.
 But right now, we have no reason, no answer.